 However, the "nutrient density" of organically produced food has been actively promoted by its proponents, including Andrews and other participants in the Organic Center, which supports some of Andrews's work.
-The Organic Center's mission is "To generate credible, peer-
+The Organic Center's mission is "To generate credible, peerreviewed scientific information and communicate the verifiable benefits of organic farming and products to society."